 Prince’s image isn’t the only thing sparking debate – his catalog of work is, as well.
-While his Warner Bros. music catalog was released earlier this year to digital streaming platforms, his videography remains largely inaccessible to the public due to copyright dispute.
-Will his full videography be made available at some point?
+While his Warner Bros. music catalog was released earlier this year to digital streaming platforms, his videography remains largely inaccessible to the public due to copyright disputes.
+Will his full videography eventually be made available?
 And further, will the public ever gain access to the material in his Paisley Park estate’s storied vault?
-It’s been speculated that nearly all of the contents of the vault lack thorough rights contracts.
+It’s been speculated that nearly all contents of the vault lack thorough rights contracts.

 Prince’s estate has been in flux for some time, as it’s battled to resolve contractual disputes over copyright issues with Warner and Universal.
 Since his passing in April 2016, various issues involving copyright have arisen.
 The public’s collective hope is for speedy resolution to copyright matters so all may freely access his work.
 (Sources: 1, 2, 3, 4, 5)